AaronSachs/mentoring.tech/contributing.rst

 -----------------------

-If you are looking to add content, fix formatting, syntax, typos or other wonderful things, please use the following process:
+If you are looking to add content, fix formatting, syntax, typos or other wonderful things, please use the folowing process:

 * Install Sphinx: ``easy_install Sphinx sphinx_rtd_theme`` or ``pip install -r requirements.txt``
 * Fork the repository to your own account